Overview

 <AccordionGroup>

-* Use IAM Role in production—no keys to manage
+* **Use an IAM Role in production**—credentials rotate automatically, with no long-lived secrets to manage.

 </Accordion>